-(i) Organizational Structure
+Organizational Structure Changes

-Changes in the Company's organizational structure include collapsing multiple, independent regions into a largely national, functionally-led structure.
-This will simplify the way the Company conducts business and will result in a reduced workforce.
-Management has taken the first step in transitioning to the new organizational structure with the appointment of a new senior leadership team.
-The intention of the transformation initiative is to address the complex organizational structure which has resulted in significant duplication and lack of clear, defined accountabilities.
-These complexities not only add unnecessary costs, but prevent nimble and responsive decision making to support the needs of the customers and capitalize on changes in the marketplace.
+Changes in the Company's organizational structure included collapsing multiple independent regional businesses into a national, functionally-led structure, simplifying how the Company does business and enabling it to leverage its scale.
+The transformation initiative is intended to address the complex organizational structure that has resulted in significant duplication and lack of clear, defined accountabilities.
+This initiative will reduce costs as a result of reduced headcount and consistent processes, and will result in an increased level of authority and scope for leadership, allowing for more nimble and responsive decision making to support the needs of customers and capitalize on changes in the marketplace.